East Devon

 Ask for testimonials, a good trainer will always have genuine positive feedback from previous clients and there are many people claiming to be trainers today with little or no relevant qualifications - almost anyone can train a dog the basics, but it takes much more to truly understand a dog!

 See our grooming page for more information on essential hygiene and welfare.
-Whilst not all dogs will need trimming, all with need nails clipping, teeth cleaning, ear checks and more.
+Whilst not all dogs will need trimming, all will need nails clipping, teeth cleaning, ear checks and more.

 Whilst the most expensive is not always the best either, careful consideration of diet can help the development and future welfare of your puppy.